Alan Whicker

-Elsewhere in Whicker's War he revealed that he was one of the first in the Allied forces to enter Milan and that he took into custody an SS general and staff who were guarding the SS's paymaster's payroll money used to pay the SS troops, along with large amounts of cash in various foreign currencies, all contained within a large trunk.
+In the documentary Whicker's War he revealed that he was one of the first in the Allied forces to enter Milan and that he took into custody an SS general and staff who were guarding the SS's paymaster's payroll money used to pay the SS troops, along with large amounts of cash in various foreign currencies, all contained within a large trunk.
 Whicker later handed over the SS men and the trunk of cash to the commander of an advancing US armoured column.
-Whicker also shot footage of the body of Benito Mussolini.
+While in Milan Whicker shot footage of the body of Benito Mussolini and was also responsible for taking into custody British traitor John Amery.

 Broadcasting career

-After the Second World War, Whicker became a journalist and broadcaster, acting as a newspaper correspondent during the Korean War.
-After joining the BBC in 1957, he became an international reporter for their Tonight programme.
+After the war, Whicker became a journalist and broadcaster, acting as a newspaper correspondent during the Korean War.
+After joining the BBC in 1957, he became an international reporter for its Tonight programme.
 In 1958, he started presenting Whicker's World, which began life as a segment on the Tonight programme before becoming a fully-fledged series itself in the 1960s.
 Whicker's World was filmed all over the globe and became a huge ratings success in the UK.
 Whicker continued to present the series up until the 1990s, and he won a BAFTA Award in 1964 for his presentation in the Factual category; he also won the Richard Dimbleby Award at the 1978 BAFTA ceremony.
-Whicker was instrumental in launching Yorkshire Television (which made Whicker's World for some years), producing television programmes for them from 1969 until 1992.
+Whicker was instrumental in launching Yorkshire Television (which made Whicker's World for some years), producing television programmes for it from 1969 until 1992.
 At the beginning of the ITV series, Whicker made Papa Doc – The Black Sheep (1969) on Haiti and its dictator François "Papa Doc" Duvalier who made himself available to Whicker and his team.

-Whicker appeared in various adverts for American Express, Barclaycard, and was also the man behind the advertising slogan "Hello World", for travelocity.
+Whicker appeared in various adverts for American Express and Barclaycard, and was also the man behind the advertising slogan "Hello World", for travelocity.
 He narrated the 2007 and 2008 BBC documentary series Comedy Map of Britain.

 In the 2005 New Year Honours Whicker was created a Commander of the Order of the British Empire for services to broadcasting.
 In 2009, then aged 88, Whicker returned to some of the locations and people who were originally featured in Whicker's World for the BBC series Alan Whicker's Journey of a Lifetime.
 In this, he met various people whom he had interviewed decades earlier to see how their lives had progressed or changed since the initial programme.

 He was the subject of This Is Your Life in 1983 when he was surprised by Eamonn Andrews at the Berkeley Hotel in Kensington, London.